Blog

 Hamper Stool Project, Part 2

 The photograph above shows the first iteration of part 1.
 As it was printing, I said to myself that it was too tall.
 I don’t need that much material for the bottom.
-After it was finished printing, I realized that it was a good size for a table top, but not for my current printing…
+After it was finished printing, I thought it was a good size for a table top, but not for my current project.
+Plus,…

 Hamper Stool Project – 3D Print & Wood Dowels